mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 110:2,1,8,1
 </pre>

-As you can see, with game network programming it’s more about what you __don’t send__ than what you do.
+As you can see, with game network programming it’s much more about what you __don’t send__ than what you do.

 ## The Inefficiencies of Text

 We’ve made good progress on our text format so far, moving from a highly attributed stream that fully describes the data (more description than actual data) to an unattributed text format that's an order of magnitude more efficient.

-But there are still inefficiencies when using text formats for packet data:
+But there are inherent inefficiencies when using text formats for packet data:

  * We are most often sending data in the range __A-Z__, __a-z__ and __0-1__, plus a few other symbols.
 This wastes the remainder of the __0-255__ range for each character sent.
 From an information theory standpoint, this is an inefficient encoding.